 - In Belize, Whale Sharks are found in Gladden Spit Area from March to June.

-- Here, Whale Sharks can be sighted most consistently in the months of April and May.
+- Here, Whale Sharks can be sighted most consistently in April and May.

 41. Whale Shark In Captivity

-- In 1934, Japan was the first country that attempted to keep a Whale Shark in captivity.
+- In 1934, Japan was the first country that attempts to keep a Whale Shark in captivity.

-- Similarly, Japan was the first country that initiated the attempt to keep Whale Sharks in an aquarium (Okinawa Churaumi Aquarium) in 1980.
+- Similarly, Japan was the first country that initiates the attempt to keep Whale Sharks in an aquarium (Okinawa Churaumi Aquarium) in 1980.